nuriel77/iri-playbook/docs/appendix.rst

 Enabling HTTPS for HAProxy
 --------------------------

 To enable HTTPS for haproxy run the following command.
-It will enable HAProxy to server the IRI API on port 14267 with HTTPS (Warning: this will override any manual changes you might have applied to `/etc/haproxy/haproxy.cfg` previously):
+It will enable HAProxy to serve the IRI API on port 14267 with HTTPS (Warning: this will override any manual changes you might have applied to `/etc/haproxy/haproxy.cfg` previously):

 .. code:: bash

   cd /opt/iri-playbook && git pull && ansible-playbook -i inventory site.yml -v --tags=iri_ssl,loadbalancer_role -e lb_bind_address=0.0.0.0 -e haproxy_https=yes -e overwrite=yes

 Note that this will apply a default self-signed certificate.
 If you want to use a valid certificate from a trusted certificate authority you will have to provide your own certificate + key manually.
-Alternatively check the section below for installing a Let's Encrypt certificate which is free:
+Alternatively, check the section below for installing a Let's Encrypt certificate which is free:

 **Let's Encrypt Free Certificate** You can install a ``letsencrypt`` certificate: one prerequisite is that you have a fully qualified domain name pointing to the IP of your node.